 We’ve talked before about ways you can improve your credit score.
-As you and your clients likely know already, credit plays a large role in the mortgage loan process and can ultimately go a long way in the loan approval decision.
+As you likely know already, credit plays a large role in the mortgage loan process and can ultimately go a long way in the loan approval decision.
 When credit scores are pulled for a buyer, many believe that’s where it ends – it’s either good or not (good to go buy that new boat with a credit card!).
 However, that is not the case.

 Once the loan process begins, any major financial changes can trigger red flags…at any point in the loan process.
 The average length of time it takes to get a loan is around 30 days, which means that during that time, your financial situation will be under a microscope.
 Getting a new car loan, closing current accounts, or missing payments during that time can impact the mortgage loan process.
 Here are 5 credit mistakes buyers need to avoid during the mortgage loan process.